Causal de Finetti: On the Identification of Invariant Causal Structure in Exchangeable Data: Algorithm

-Assume there exists no unobserved latent variables and our observed data is indeed generated from one of the multivariate causal graphs.
+Assume there exists no unobserved latent variables and our observed data is indeed generated from some ICM generative process.
 Algorithm \ref{alg:mvcausal_exchangeable} can identify the underlying DAG.
 Below we show its main steps. \begin{enumerate} \item Identify the topological ordering of observed variables \item Identify edges between different topological orders. \end{enumerate}

 \begin{definition}[$n$-order sinks] Given a DAG, $X_{i;n}$ denotes the $n$-th sample in one environment and $i$-th variable in $n$-th sample: \begin{itemize} \item A node $X_{i;n}$ is a first-order sink $S_1$ if it does not have any outgoing edges. \item A node $X_{i;n}$ is an $k+1$-order sink $S_{k+1}$, if all of its outgoing edges are to $l$-order sink (where $l < k+1$) and at least one of them is a $k$-order sink. \end{itemize}